Midland Counties Football Union

-The Midland Counties Football Union was a governing body for rugby union in The Midlands, England from 1879-1920.
+The Midland Counties Football Union was a governing body for rugby union in The Midlands, England from 1879 to 1920.

 History

-The organisation was formed as the Midland Counties Football Club and covered the counties of Derbyshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire, Staffordshire, Warwickshire and Worcestershire.
+The organisation was formed as the Midland Counties Football Club and covered the counties of Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Staffordshire, Warwickshire and Worcestershire.
 The Midland Counties representative team played in the County Championship from its inception in 1888 until 1920.
 The main club event was the Midland Counties Challenge Cup which continued to run until 1926.